caramortati/C2-Beaconing-Wireshark/README.md

 ## 5. Conclusion:
 - Summarize key insights about IR, lessons learned, and/or
 - potential improvements
+This project demonstrated how network traffic analysis can be used in IR to detect Command-and-Control (C2) beaconing behavior using Wireshark.
+By simulating a compromised systen in a controlled lab environment, it was possible to observe how the compromised victim machine communicates with an attacker controlled server through periodic HTTP requests.

+### Real-World Application
+In real-world environments, attackers commonly use C2 beaconing to maintain persistence with compromised systems.
+This type of communication is often designed to be stealthy, using low traffic volume and regular intervals to evade detection.
+The techniques used in this project such as analyzing live packet captures, applying filters and gradually adding in filter conditions, allowed us to key into traffic patterns using Wireshark.
+This is directly applicable to IR teams in the analysis and detection phase of the IR lifecycle in indentifying indicators of attack.

+Incident Responders use tools like Wireshark to:
+- Detect suspicious outbound connections
+- Identify unusal DNS or HTTP activity
+- Monitor for repeated communication patterns

+### Comparison to Malware PCAP Behavior
+There are several publically availiable malware pcap datasets that are used for simulated environments to learn about malware detection and attacker behavior.

+This simulated environment can be compared against other real malware PCAPs to aid in training.
+Both the lab simulation and publically availiable malware PCAPs for C2 beaconing traffic aim to show:
+- Reptitive and predictable behavior
+- Common protocols used to blend in with normal traffic
+- Persistent communication with a remote server
 ---
 ## 6. Acknowledgement/Resources
 Lima, V. (2026). *BFOR 643 Incident Handling Module 1 – IR frameworks*.
 Massry School of Business, University at Albany.